-Eliminating places that may provide rodents with shelter, water, and food is the purpose of sanitation.
+Eliminating places that may provide rodents with shelter, water, and the food is the purpose of sanitation.

-- – Trim weeds and brush and keep grass short (3 inches or shorter) to minimize cover and food sources around the building perimeter.
+- Trim weeds and brush and keep the grass short (3 inches or shorter) to minimize cover and food sources around the building perimeter.